The Case of FBA as a DEX Processing Model: Welfare loss and liquidity provision

-\underline{Investor arrivals versus public information.} We know from \cref{thm: fba} that the markups for FBA do not depend on public information while markups under CLOB increase with $\player{pb}$ (\cref{fig: clob}).
-As a result, FBA performs better in terms of welfare as $\player{pb}$ increases.
-This is also evident in \cref{fig:ipb}.
+\underline{Investor arrivals versus public information.} We know from \cref{thm: fba} that the markups for FBA do not depend on public information while markups under CLOB increase with $\player{pb}$.
+As a result, FBA performs better in terms of welfare as $\player{pb}$ increases, which is also evident in \cref{fig:ipb}.
 Investor arrivals have a mixed effect.
 FBA experiences a smaller price impact as $\player{i}$ grows larger, diminishing its markup.
 CLOB also faces a smaller price impact.
-And larger $\player{i}$ decreases the profits from front-running and more arbitrageurs compete as MMs, reducing the markups.
-In both the bad and good cases for FBA, larger $\player{i}$ or $\player{pb}$ means better performance.
-This implies that FBA realizes better social welfare if sufficiently many market participants are publicly informed or are price takers.
+And larger $\player{i}$ decreases the profits from front-running and more arbitrageurs compete as LPs, reducing the markups.
+Overall, FBA realizes better social welfare if sufficiently many market participants are price takers or are publicly informed.

-\underline{Investor arrivals versus private information.} According to the previous analysis, the price impact at the $k$-th level of the order book, $\Delta_k = \tilde{J}_k \frac{\player{pr}}{\player{pr} + \player{i}}$, decreases with investor arrival rate and increases with private information.
-FBA's welfare loss then behaves the same way.
-CLOB's induced welfare loss decreases with $\player{pr}$ and also decreases with $\player{i}$ after some point (\cref{fig: clob}).
-As shown in \Cref{fig:ipr}, in the bad case for FBA, its markups are amplified by the excessive demand and larger $\player{i}$ absorbs this effect.
-In the good case for FBA, its markups are already small even when $\player{i}$ is minute.
-Overall, FBA achieves better welfare when $\player{i}$ is sufficiently high compared with the private information arrival rate.
+\underline{Investor arrivals versus private information.} As described in \Cref{sec: obe}, FBA's welfare loss decreases with the investor arrival rate and increases with private information.
+CLOB's induced welfare loss decreases with $\player{pr}$ and also eventually decreases with $\player{i}$.
+As shown in \Cref{fig:ipr}, in the bad case for FBA, its markups are amplified by the excessive demand and only larger $\player{i}$ absorbs this effect.
+In the good case for FBA, its markups are already small even when $\player{i}$ is minute. \FULL{Overall, FBA achieves better welfare when $\player{i}$ is sufficiently high and $\player{pr}$ is sufficiently small. }

+\thomasdir{ \paragraph{Main takeaways} In a nutshell, we believe FBA is more suitable for the setting of blockchain systems, since we believe blockchain markets tend to have (a lot) more public information than private information.
+For example, for Bitcoin and Ethereum, all the core codes and projects are open-sourced, and the transactions are overt on-chain.
+Furthermore, the main goal of blockchain systems is to be decentralized and to have less hidden information.
+Under this belief, FBA tend to have less welfare loss, as also shown in \Cref{sec: empirical}. }